 4. Irritability or Anger

-If you’re constantly getting frustrated or angry at small events, it might be another of the symptoms of chronic stress.
+If you constantly get frustrated or angry at small events, it might be another symptom of chronic stress.
 Living constantly in a stressful state can shorten your temper and cause you to lash out at your friends, loved ones, coworkers, or even complete strangers for the smallest of reasons.

 Anger is often referred to as a “secondary emotion,” which means that it comes in response to another emotion you’re feeling at the time.
 Your stress can make you feel afraid or anxious, but rather than living with these uncomfortable emotions, you turn to the relative comfort of anger instead.